Frequently Asked Questions | ePAY

 Do I need network scans?

-How do I reach PCI compliance customer support with SecureTrust?
+How do I reach PCI Compliance Customer Support with SecureTrust?

+Contact SecureTrust at 800-363-1621 or by email at support@securetrust.com for assistance with PCI compliance and SAQs.
 When calling, be prepared to provide your Merchant ID Number.
-If you do not have it available, press # or explain that you need help locating your account.
+If you do not have it available, press # (pound) or explain that you need help locating your account.
 If requested, note that your account may be listed under the State of Illinois sponsor account.

 Settlement and Funding Options